uwcms/FinalStateAnalysis/README.md

   cd recipe/
   # Checkout needed packages and apply patches
   # This enables all options.
 You can turn off things you don't need.
-  # NB that in the hcp2012 changes the options won't do anything.
   PATPROD=1 LUMI=1 LIMITS=0 ./recipe.sh
   # Compile
   cd ../../